sj-agency-1/apb-website/src/content/advantages/en/finding-diamonds.md

 ---
 title: "Finding Your 'Diamonds': How AI Discovers Your Hidden Potential"
-description: "The AI service conducts a deep audit and finds hidden potential and talents that will become the basis for unique positioning."
+description: 'The AI service conducts a deep audit and finds hidden potential and talents that will become the basis for unique positioning.'
 excerptTitle: "Finding Your 'Diamonds'"
 excerptDescription: "The AI service will conduct a deep audit.
 It finds hidden potential and talents that will become the basis for your personal brand's unique positioning."
 publishDate: 2025-12-20
-heroImage: "/src/assets/images/posts/advantages/1.webp"
+heroImage: '/src/assets/images/posts/advantages/1.webp'
-tags: ["Audit", "Potential"]
+tags: ['Audit', 'Potential']
 isArchive: false
 ---